hamzash9500/group_files/README.md

 # How to run the script:
-All you have to pull the repo to your machine and enter to the group_files directory and run bash groupfiles.sh
+All you have to pull the repo to your machine and enter to the group_files directory and run groupfiles.sh script.

 ###### $ bash groupfiles.sh